stephanieleroux/sitrack/README.md

 - the netCDF files do be used by `sitrack` that contains the location of virtual buoys to seed: `nc/sitrack_seeding_nemoTsi3_19961215_00_HSS5.nc`

-Alternatively, you can create your own netCDF seeding file, provided you respect the following organisation and naming convention:
+Alternatively, you can create your own netCDF seeding file, provided you respect the following organization and naming convention:
 ```
 dimensions:
         time = UNLIMITED ; // (1 currently)